-Lao Cai is right on the Vietnam–China border.
-The town was razed in the Chinese invasion of 1979, so most of the buildings are new.
-The border crossing here slammed shut during the 1979 war and only reopened in 1993.
+Lao Cai is squeezed right next to the Vietnam–China border.
+Razed in the Chinese invasion of 1979, most of the buildings here are modern.
+The border crossing slammed shut during the 1979 war and only reopened in 1993.
 Now it’s a bustling spot fuelled by growing cross-border trade.

-Today Lao Cai is also a destination for travellers journeying between Hanoi and Sapa, or further north to Kunming in China.
-With Sapa just an hour or so away, Lao Cai is no place to linger, but it offers everything China-bound travellers will need for an overnight stay.
+For travellers, Lao Cai is the jumping-off point when journeying between Hanoi and Sapa by train, and a stop-off when heading further north to Kunming in China.
+With Sapa just a 30-minute hop away, it's no place to linger, but it offers everything China-bound travellers will need for an overnight stay.